- To sign up for Bnei Akiva camp the child must be in Years 2-11 and accept the "Rules of Conduct at Camp" as specified below.

 - There is a strict ‘no bullying’ policy on camp.
 This includes verbal and non-verbal forms of bullying.

-- Any Chanich/a who wilfully causes destruction or damage to the campsite, or property belonging to the campsite, Bnei Akiva or to any of the Chanichim or Madrichim, shall pay for the repair and / or be responsible for the compensation to the camp for the damage caused.
+- Any Chanich/a who wilfully causes destruction or damage to any site we visit, or property belonging to the Mizrachi, Bnei Akiva or to any of the Chanichim or Madrichim, shall pay for the repair and / or be responsible for the compensation to the location for the damage caused.

 - The Chanich/a shall adhere to the instructions of the camp staff at all times.

 - The use / possession of alcohol, cigarettes, drugs, hookahs, pornography and / or illegal activities is strictly prohibited on camp.